Introduction-to-Computer-Engineering/screensavers-for-the-micro-bit-RomanGAnker/README.md

 ### SS 1

 Screen Saver 1 is a pattern of LED lights that change in Brightness through each loop.
+Triggered upon puttin the Microbit to sleep.

 ### SS 2

 Screen Saver 2 is a small number of RNG LED lights that randomly pop up in different grid spaces with differing brightnesses.
+Triggered by shaking the Microbit while in sleep mode.

 ### SS 3

 Screen Saver 3 is plotted graph that uses a constantly changing RNG pattern.
 The display flashes at different brightneses depending on the loop.
+Triggered by shifting the Microbit to the left while in sleep mode.

 ## SS 4

 Screen Saver 4 is a horizontally delayed group of LED lights that travel from Left to right and delete themselves when they reach the other side.
+Triggered by shifting the Microbit to the right while in sleep mode.

 ## SS 5

 Screen Saver 5 is a vertically delayed group of LED lights that travel from the top of the Microbit to the Bottom, the loop resets when they reach the bottom.
+Triggered by facing the Microbit logo upwards while in sleep mode.
 ## Demo URL

 https://imgur.com/a/bjlggfr